fastai/fastpages/DEVELOPMENT.md

 make stop
 ```

-If you need to restart just the Jekyll server, and it's running in the background — you can do `restart-jekyll`.
+If you need to restart just the Jekyll server, and it's running in the background — you can do `make restart-jekyll`.

 _Note that the blog won't autoreload on change, you'll have to refresh your browser manually._